A Call for Professional Artists

 Let people know:

-You participated in #TaosRocks
+You are participating in the #TaosRocks project

-The rock is hidden somewhere in Taos’ Historic District
+The rock is hidden somewhere in Taos’ Historic District (Make sure the post doesn’t give away the exact location of the hidden rock.)

 It’s part of an ongoing, town-wide art hunt